Bio724/Bio724-Lecture-Notes/lecture-awk/pipeline-example-motifs.md

 * Use filtered GFF in combination with [SeqKit](https://bioinf.shenwei.me/seqkit/) to extract promoter regions

-* Count occurences of motif in each promoter
+* Count occurrences of motif in each promoter

 * Create a table with Systematic Name and Motif Count